Select

 #### Express

-The goal here is to prevent the image from sinking back into unconsciousness.
+The goal of expression is to prevent the image from sinking back into unconsciousness.

 As you get more comfortable, you can write during the Active Imagination with your eyes closed.